 The moments define the characteristics of the net-particle multiplicity distribution.
 The first-order moment describes an expectation operator of the multiplicity density.
 The second-order moment is called variance and it gives the susceptibility of the measurements.
-The third-order moment measures the lopsidedness of the distribution.
-The normalization of the third-order moment is known as skewness.
-Skewness tells us about the direction of variation of the data set.
-The fourth-order moment compares the peakness or shortness and squatness, that is, shape, of a certain measurement to its normal distribution.
-The normalization of the fourth-order moment is known as heteroskedacity or kurtosis.
-Actually, the kurtosis is given by normalized fourth-order moment minus 3.
-The subtraction of 3, which arises from the Gaussian distribution.
-The fifth-order moment measures the asymmetry sensitivity of the fourth-order moment and the sixth-order moment is generally associated with compound options.The detailed calculation of moments from the statistical point of view from the definition of Partition function is calculated analytically [24].
-The non-linear sigma model (NLSM) is a phenomenological approach allowing the study of critical opalescence in nuclear systems.
-In this model, the moments are also related [25, 26] to the correlation length of the system produce in heavy-ion collision, given by $\xi$.
-From, theoretical calculation it is found that for heavy-ion collision, $\xi \approx 2-3 \text{ fm}$.
+The third-order moment measures the lopsidedness or nature of the tail of the distribution.
+The normalized third-order moment is known as skewness which provides information on the direction of variation of the distribution.
+The fourth-order moment compares the peakness or shortness and squatness of a distribution.
+The normalized fourth-order moment is known as heteroskedasticity or kurtosis.
+The kurtosis actually comes from the normalized fourth-order moment minus 3.
+The subtraction of 3, originates from the Gaussian distribution.
+The fifth-order moment measures the asymmetry sensitivity of the fourth-order moment and in general, compound options are related to the sixth-order moment.
+The detailed calculation of moments from the statistical point of view from the definition of the Partition function is calculated analytically \cite{24}.
+The non-linear sigma model (NLSM) is a phenomenological method that enables the study of critical opalescence in nuclear systems.
+In this model, the moments are also related \cite{25, 26} to the correlation length of the system produce in the heavy-ion collision, given by $\xi$.
+From, theoretical calculation it is found that for heavy-ion collision, $\xi \approx 1.5-3 \text{ fm}$.
 The variation of correlation length to the moments are given as,

 The variation of the correlation length to the moments is given in Ref.
 [16],\\